JiangGroup/AMOFMS/README.rst

 ==================

-Head to `amofms.readthedocs.io <https://amofms.readthedocs.io/en/stable/>`__, where you will find the full documentation of **lipyphilic**'s API as well as examples of how to use the analysis tools.
+Head to `amofms.readthedocs.io <https://amofms.readthedocs.io/en/stable/>`__, where you will find the full documentation of **AMOFMS**'s API as well as examples of how to use the analysis tools.